j1sdemo/j1sdemo.github.io/README.md

 Check https://j1sdemo.github.io/ page to upload a file.
 You can use the file from demo/data/employee.json file to test.
 This app will call real dummy api https://reqres.in/api/users to post the data.

+The file have a property split:2, the limit of records to be posted with every api.
+Synchronosly the api calls will be called one by one with the limited records as mentioned in the data file.

 AppScreenShot

 ![image](https://user-images.githubusercontent.com/3309381/154703296-9c7d7256-7ed1-462b-a59a-5234c01c5f58.png)